daithiocrualaoich/spark-emr/README.md

     hadoop fs -text /output/part*

 ### S3 Batch Example
-An example of the above using input from an S3 bucket and writing back to S3 is included in `S3TweetWordCount`.
+The `SparkContext` objects produced are S3 aware for certain operations, and in particular they are S3 aware for the example above.

 Upload `sample.json` to an S3 location, and run:

-    cd /home/hadoop
-    java -cp spark-assembly-1-SNAPSHOT.jar \
+    java -cp /home/hadoop/spark-assembly-1-SNAPSHOT.jar \
-      org.boringtechiestuff.spark.S3TweetWordCount --emr \
+      org.boringtechiestuff.spark.TweetWordCount \
       s3n://<input-bucket>/<input-path> \
       s3n://<output-bucket>/<output-path>